BeeChains/innerinetworksecurity/index.md

 # Master Thyself

-The first line of defense in regards to all human relations is protecting the Sacred Inner I. Here now in silence/stillness, is where inner peace originates.
-Here from this stillness we are able to operate as the pure field of potential and the foundations of the universe.
-There is no greater security than The Creator of The Code being on your side.
+The first line of defense in regards to all human relations is Defending the Sacred Inner I, the Subtle Essecnce within.
+Here now in silence/stillness, is where inner peace dwells.
+Here from this stillness we are able to operate as the pure field of potential becoming the foundations of the universe.
+Here we can choose free will to align with The Higher Will or our selfish will.
+Self-discipline is the best security.

 Master Thyself, and the Inner I will transmute all dross.